 Pembrolizumab (Keytruda) is currently approved for first-line treatment of patients with metastatic non-small cell lung cancer whose tumors express PD-L1 at a high level (Tumor Proportion Score [TPS] greater than or equal to 50%), as determined by an FDA-approved test.
 It is also approvwed for patients with tumors that express PD-L1 with a TPS of greater than or equal to 1% who have disease progression on or after platinum-containing chemotherapy.
 Patients with EGFR or ALK mutations should have disease progession on FDA-approved therapy for these mutations before receiving pembrolizumab.8

 Atezolizumab (Tecentriq) is currently approved for patients with metastatic non-small cell lung cancer who have been or are being treated with platinum-based chemotherapy.
 Patients with EGFR or ALK mutations should have disease progession on FDA-approved therapy for these mutations before receiving atezolizumab.9

-Immune checkpoint inhibitors are being used alone and in combination with other therapies, including chemotherapy,, radiation therapy, another checkpoint antibody, or other immunotherapies.
+Immune checkpoint inhibitors are being used alone and in combination with other therapies, including chemotherapy, A type of treatment that uses drugs to identify and attack specific types of cancer cells with less harm to normal cells, radiation therapy, another checkpoint antibody, or other immunotherapies.